688 - Pinball - live

 Next, it'll be fucking.

-that's your thing, so.
+That's your thing, so

-You're the holy one.
+you're the holy one.

 Another lie.

-It encouraged them to steal coins and skip school.
+It encouraged them to steal coins and skip school

-They said kids went hungry because they spent their money on pinball.
+they said kids went hungry because they spent their money on pinball

-And behind the lunch.
+And behind them.

 We thought that's what school was for.

-And he said the industry took in millions a year from the, quote, pockets of school children in the form of nickels and dimes, given them as lunch money.
+Mayor LaGuardia of New York City thought pinball led to crime and juvenile delinquency, and he said the industry took in millions a year from the quote pockets of school children in the form of nickels and dimes, given them as lunch money.

 And so he cracked down on pinball.

 So pinball was outlawed in many cities and states.
+Okay.

 You say that like that's normal, like pinball just got outlawed.
+Well,

 I'm looking at this.